 - Rubber Gloves (optional)

 - Shallow Bowls or Dishes

 - Toothpicks or Skewers

 I did this method more as an experiment than anything else.
-After searching for fun Easter egg dying ideas on the web, I ran across a few that interested me, any yet still seemed (to me) like they could be improved.
+After searching for fun Easter egg dying ideas on the web, I ran across a few that interested me, and yet still seemed (to me) like they could be improved.

 The first one I found is A Thrifty Mom’s idea for marbling eggs using shaving cream and gel food coloring.
-This peaked my interest with the concept and look, but using something non-edible on something edible wasn’t somewhere I wanted to go.
+This piqued my interest with the concept and look, but using something non-edible on something edible wasn’t somewhere I wanted to go.

 Searching on, I found this second concept of dying Easter eggs in whipped cream (same theory, different ingredients) via Spend With Pennies where she claims it’s a “safer alternative” to shaving cream eggs.
 The look is very similar (which I love), but the thought of eggs and whipped cream made my palate cringe.